kkraoj/tree_mortality_from_vod/README.md

 # Satellite-based Vegetation Optical Depth as an Indicator of Drought-driven Tree Mortality

-This repository contains `python` and `R` scripts to estimate drought-driven tree mortality in California as part of research article in  in Journal Remote Sensing of Environment (link to paper to be provided after final publishing).
+This repository contains `python` and `R` scripts to estimate drought-driven tree mortality in California as part of research article in  in Journal Remote Sensing of Environment [Satellite-based vegetation optical depth as an indicator of drought-driven tree mortality](https://www.sciencedirect.com/science/article/pii/S0034425719301208)

 ## Repository details

 The repository consists of scripts to perform the following-